sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Description:**

 When an incorrect username is submitted, the system responds with an HTTP ERROR 405 page instead of displaying a proper error message indicating that the username is invalid.
 This is different error than what it gives when the username is correct and password is incorrect.
+Putting in Correct username and incorrect password can lead to user enumeration.
 This behavior allows for potential security vulnerabilities:

 Username Guessing: Because the application takes the user to another page for invalid usernames, an attacker can attempt to guess valid usernames by submitting various inputs.
 This process could lead to identifying valid usernames more easily.